nxbt/dungeon-game/README.md

 * Visibility polygonss (created from triangles)
 * Lighting using a similar algorithm to visibility polygons.
 * Rework Pathing.
 Use limited Vision in pathfinding?
+* Add a System of known Entities for each Dynamic Entity.